doubco/thememiner/README.md

 };

 const options = {
-  useTransient: true, // adds $ to interactives like variant becames $variant
+  useTransient: true, // adds $ to interactives e.g. variant becames $variant
   useOptions: true, // allow us to use $black addition to $variant="black"
   useVariants: true, // allow us to use $light addition to $tone="light"
   // PS: don't use same identifiers both inside options and variants
   properties: [
-    // always will be included in uiProps
+    // always will be included in uiProps and passed to styled components "$color",
-    "$color",
     "$passive",
     "$gutter",